 When geologists find the natural gas deposit, an exploratory well is drilled and tested.
 If the results are positive, and this geological formation has enough gas to generate and profit from, more wells are drilled.
 This is then sent to processing plants and then sent through pipelines to the distributors and ultimate consumers.

 Fun fact: do you know where that rotten-egg smell comes from?
-Natural gas has no color, odor, or taste; thus, to avoid any hazards, companies add mercaptan—or methanethiol, a non-toxic compound that makes it smell that way.
+Natural gas has no color, odor, or taste, thus, to avoid any hazards, companies add mercaptan—or methane thiol, a non-toxic compound that makes it smell that way.

 Coal is one of the largest non-renewable sources of energy—it is a black rock mainly made up of carbon and hydrocarbons, both of which contain energy that may be released when burned (burning).
 There are 4 main types of coal, anthracite, bituminous, subbituminous, and lignite.
 The main difference between them is the type and amount of carbon it has.
 This material can be found in two types of mining: surface mining and underground mining.

-T the mix of energy use and production in the United States has shifted over time.
+The mix of energy use and production in the United States has shifted over time.
 For more than a century, fossil fuels have dominated the American energy mix, but that has altered over time.
 As we saw before, fossil fuels were formed by processes that took place over millions of years.
 These processes cannot be reproduced by humankind, and, as the name states, non-renewable sources of energy are those that will run out eventually.
 The first to run out will be oil and gas, followed by coal.

-At Power Choice Now, we want you to embrace your power to choose and decide to have the best service for less money.
+At Power Choice Now, we want you to embrace your power to choose and to decide to have the best service for less money.
 Visit us now to find out more about energy deregulation and how you can benefit from it.